 5. Eat well: Maintain a balanced diet rich in fruits, vegetables, whole grains, and lean proteins.
 Mediterranean and MIND diets are currently being researched for their benefits in managing Parkinson’s.
 However, consult a dietitian to address any specific nutritional needs or concerns related to Parkinson’s.

 6. Manage medications: Work closely with your care team to develop a medication plan that effectively manages your most bothersome symptoms while minimising side effects.
 Keep track of medications and follow prescribed schedules.
-Some great tips are to see a Parkinson’s Nurse Specialist and maintain a regular Pharmacist.
+Some great tips are to see a Parkinson’s Nurse Specialist between neurology visits and maintain a regular Pharmacist.

-7. Plan for the future: Consider legal and financial matters, such as creating or updating your will, discussing advanced care directives, and exploring government support like NDIS (>64) or My Aged Care (>65).
+7. Plan for the future: Consider employment, legal and financial matters, such as creating or updating your will, discussing advance care directives, and exploring government support like NDIS (>65).

 8. Stay informed: Keep abreast of Parkinson’s research and treatment advancements.
 Parkinson’s Australia and other organisations offer resources and updates that can empower you to make informed decisions about your care.